-Park and trail development in the Old Town area will lead to additional maintenance costs for bathrooms, trails, and the parking lot.
-Roughly \$50/day is anticipated for additional contracting costs associated with bathroom upkeep.
+Park and trail development in the Old Town area will require additional maintenance costs for bathrooms, trails, parking lot, and the new fishing lagoon.
+Roughly \$50/day is anticipated for additional contracting costs associated with bathroom upkeep and trash removal.